chhsinnovation/openopps-help/opportunity/index.md

 ### Before you get started
 1. Ask your supervisor if it’s okay to post an opportunity—you need their approval.
 2. Read our [10 tips for creating an opportunity](../getting-started/top-10-tips/).
+3. [Create an account](https://openopps.usajobs.gov/login) if you don’t already have one—you must have an account to create and post an opportunity.

 ### Create your opportunity
-1. Go to the Open Opportunities search page and click **+ Post opportunity**.
+1. Sign into Open Opportunities and click **Create opportunity**.
-3. Fill out as much information as you can – the more info you give, the better chance you’ll get the right people.
+2. Fill out as much information as you can – the more info you give, the better chance you’ll get the right people.
+3. Click **Preview** to review the opportunity—make sure it has enough detail and there are no spelling or grammatical errors.
-4. Click **Submit for review** when you're ready to post it—you need to do this even if you save it as a draft.
+4. Click **Submit** when you're ready to post the opportunity.
+Or, click **Save for later** if you’re not ready to post—we’ll save it as a draft in your profile.
-5. The administrators will review your opportunity.
+5. The administrators will review your opportunity after your click **Submit**.
 They’ll send you an email when it’s approved and goes live.
 Or, email you if you need to make changes.

 <div class="usajobs-openopps-help-center-article__callout">
   <a class="usajobs-openopps-help-center-article__callout-link" href="{{ site.baseurl }}/assets/Opportunity_Creation_Process_final.pdf">